trxixn/trxixn/README.md

-# 👋 Hi, I'm Traian Sfarghiu
+# 👋 Hi, I'm Traian

 🎓 Student at **UBB – Faculty of Mathematics and Computer Science**
 🐧 Linux enthusiast building a minimalist, efficient dev workflow on **Arch Linux** with **i3** and **Neovim**